 In the fully formed abdominal cavity, mesenteries are found dorsally and adhere the viscera to the posterior wall.
-There are three mesenteries: the mesentery of the small intestine or mesentery proper, transverse mesocolon and sigmoid mesocolon, all named after their organ attachments in the abdominal cavity.
+There are three mesenteries, all named after their organ attachments in the abdominal cavity, as follows:

 The mesentery of the small intestine is a large and broad fan-shaped mesentery that is attached to the jejunum and ileum of the small intestine, connecting them to the posterior abdominal wall.
 Superiorly, the mesentery of the small intestine is attached to the end of the duodenum/beginning of the jejunum (duodenojejunal junction) just to the left of the 2nd lumbar vertebra.
 It runs obliquely down to terminate and attaches at the end of the ileum/beginning of the cecum (ileocecal junction) by the right sacro-iliac joint.